 Hilton free night awards are incredibly valuable.
 They’re valid for a year from when they’re issued, and can be redeemed at a vast majority of properties in Hilton’s portfolio.

 I value Hilton Honors points at ~0.5 cents each, meaning that I value the points at $350.
 Add in a free night award, which could be redeemed at properties costing up to 150,000 points, and that’s a lot of extra value as well.
-For a no-fee card, this is an amazing bonus with a small spend requirement.
+For a no annual fee card, this is an amazing bonus with a small spend requirement.

 Eligibility For Bonus & Amex Application Restrictions

 The welcome offer on the Hilton Honors Card is not available to those who currently have this card or those who have had this card in the past, in line with Amex’s “once in a lifetime rule.”
 You are eligible for the bonus if you have had any other Hilton card, though, including any of the personal cards with an annual fee or the Hilton Honors American Express Business Card (review).